nikmosi/twitch-sub-bot/README.md

 - Polls Twitch Helix `/users` API and checks the `broadcaster_type`.
 - Persists state in `.subs_status.json` to avoid duplicate notifications.
 - Sends formatted notifications to a Telegram chat using a bot token.
+- Announces start and graceful shutdown in the Telegram chat.

 ## Requirements
 - Python 3.12+